 Those last four words are key… ‘a life saving device.’
 Our vision for all accidental drownings being effectively 100% preventable isn’t a concept or distant future; it’s actually on the horizon.

 PORTSAFE IS THE ANSWER TO OUR NATIONAL WATER SAFETY CRISIS

 Portsafe is designed to enable members of the public to conduct swift and directionally-accurate rescues by retrieving casualties in the water from a safe distance thereby minimising the danger posed to themselves whilst also boosting casualty survival chances.
 Developed in response to repeated reports of vandalism with existing water rescue systems, Portsafe securely houses a long-reach telescopic rescue pole with an emergency throwline inside vandal-proof lockable boxes that are accessible via a code granted by quoting the Portsafe’s location number to the emergency services.

 The successful deployment of Portsafe at the incident in Bedford makes clear that this system works.
 The question now is: if it can save an individual from drowning in Bedford, then is it beyond the realms of possibility that it would have positively intervened to prevent the tragic drownings that occurred in England this past week?

 What we’d like to see at Reach and Rescue is Portsafe become an ever-present site at the edge of Britain’s public waterways; a household name as universal as a lifebuoy.
 Only then will it be a proactive solution to Britain’s water safety crisis, rather than a retrospective reaction to an incident of accidental drowning.
-Our partnership with Royal Lifesaving Society UK will be a giant leap towards making this a reality – so watch this space.

 Read about our successful collaboration that led to multiple lifesaving Portsafes being installed across Bedfordshire.